-Based on hundreds of calls from our clients over the years, we’ve put together the three most common concerns about managing late leave requests and some advice on how to address them.
+Based on thousands of calls from our clients over the years, we’ve put together the three most common concerns about managing late leave requests and some advice on how to address them.

-You can refuse, but first do your homework
+4. You can refuse, but do your homework first

 While you could end up having to come up with a last-minute solution yourself to keep everyone happy this Easter, being open, honest, transparent and respectful is the key to making the right decision.
 After the break, you can always use the next twelve months to review your policy on leave and make sure it’s clear, fair and complies with workplace laws.
 You can also encourage your employees to apply for leave early next Easter.